alex-petrenko/sample-factory/docs/03-customization/custom-environments.md

 ```

 Training can now be started with `python train_custom_env.py --env=custom_env_name --experiment=CustomEnv`.
 Note that this train script
-can be defined in your own codebase, or in the sample-factory codebase (in case you forked the repo).
+can be defined in your own codebase, or in the Sample Factory codebase (in case you forked the repo).

 ### Environment factory function parameters